LeGeRyChEeSe/rookie-on-quest/README.md

 4. Launch the app from the **Unknown Sources** section of your library.

 ---
-*Note: This project is independent and relies on the public mirror infrastructure provided by the VRPirates community.*
+*Disclaimer: This project is an unofficial client and is not affiliated with the official Rookie/VRPirates team.*